Netcracker/qubership-core-facade-operator/README.md

 * GatewayPorts - In case you need a non-standard port or the service needs to serve more than 1 port, then they all should be listed in this field.
 This field takes precedence over the 'port' field
 * MasterConfiguration - The field indicates whether this CR will be considered the main [Master custom resource configuration](#master-custom-resource-configuration)
 * FacadeGatewayConcurrency - limit number of workers inside envoy which process requests
 * gatewayType - optional type of gateway.
 Possible values: `ingress`, `mesh`, `egress`.
 Default is `mesh`.
-There are limitations for custom `ingress` gateways, see [ingress-gateways](https://github.com/PROD.Platform.Cloud_Core/control-plane/-/blob/master/docs/mesh/ingress-gateways.md) // TODO OS.
+There are limitations for custom `ingress` gateways, see [ingress-gateways](https://github.com/Netcracker/qubership-core-control-plane/blob/main/docs/mesh/ingress-gateways.md) // TODO OS.

 # Control Plane API to register a route
 Control Plane manages routing tables that are executed by gateways.
 The role of a routing table is to define microservice that will serve particular request by the request path and version.
-For creating routes use [Control Plane API](https://github.com/PROD.Platform.Cloud_Core/control-plane#rest-api) to register routes // TODO OS
+For creating routes use [Control Plane API](https://github.com/Netcracker/qubership-core-control-plane/blob/main/docs/api/control-plane-api.md) to register routes

 # Master custom resource configuration
 In order to set the composite gateway HW resources, you can use the masterConfiguration field on one of the CR.